rdkcentral/Lightning-CLI/docs/commands/upload.md

 # Upload

+> This is deprecated.
+It is no longer part of of Lightning-CLI.
+This functionality has moved to [Metro-Lightning-Upload](https://github.com/Metrological/metro-lightning-upload)

 *Upload the Lightning App to the Metrological Dashboard, so that it can be published to an operator's App Store*

 ```bash